NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --ip-per-tile <integer>
     How many interest points to detect in each :math:`1024^2` image tile.
     If this option isn't given, it will default to an automatic determination.

+--ip-per-image <integer>
+    How many interest points to detect in each image (default: automatic determination).
+It is overridden by --ip-per-tile if provided.

 --ip-detect-method <integer (default: 0)>
     Choose an interest point detection method from: 0=OBAloG, 1=SIFT,